Hamster128/spdif-decoder-alsa/README.md

 FFMPEG is licenced under the GNU Lesser General Public License version 2.1 and so is this piece of software.

+This project is a fork from morningstar1/spdif-decoder and includes the following changes:
+- Optimized to run on a RaspberryPi
+- Latency optimized
+- can switch between different DolbyDigital codecs
+- can switch between DolbyDigital and PCM

 Requirements
 ------------
 - libasound2-dev